blackballoons/blackballoons.github.io/_posts/2021-02-03-what-about-the-green-shop.md

 tags:
 date: "2021-02-03 09:35"
 ---
-Oh there you are ,my dear.
+Oh there you are, dear.
 I have something to tell you.
 There is a mystery afoot in our courtyard.
 Do you see that green shop?

  *What do you mean what do I mean by the green shop?
 Look out the window, there is only one green shop.
 No, I'm not angry; and this IS my normal volume.
 Anyway that is not the point.
 Yes!
 I am doing an accent.
 Yes, I was trying to do a bit.
 And you've ruined it.
 No, drop it.
 It's gone now. you always do this....
 OK, I'm doing it now.
 Commencing a bit...*